 Search for escaped Pennsylvania murderer enters eighth day

-WEST CHESTER, Pa.
-(AP) — A murderer who made a brazen escape from a suburban Philadelphia jail yard last week was still on the lam Thursday, but some schools that had closed due to the extensive manhunt planned to reopen, along with a tourist attraction that was shuttered when the escapee was spotted on its property.
+A murderer who made a brazen escape from a suburban Philadelphia jail yard was still on the lam Thursday as the search entered its second week.

+Residents who were under siege as heavily armed police hunted for the fugitive roaming their neighborhood for several days described frustration with the search and anxiety at being locked down.

-Danilo Souza Cavalcante, 34, escaped from the Chester County prison on Aug.
-31. He scaled a wall, climbed over razor wire and jumped from a roof in a breakout that wasn’t detected by guards for a full hour, authorities have said.
-He has since been spotted at least six times, and authorities continue to move and expand their search perimeter — now a vast area filled with forests and thick brush — while residents remain on edge.
+Danilo Souza Cavalcante, a 34-year-old from Brazil, escaped from the Chester County prison on Aug.
+31 by scaling a wall, climbing over razor wire and jumping from a roof.
+The breakout wasn’t detected by guards for a full hour, authorities say.

+Considered extremely dangerous, Cavalcante has since been spotted at least six times.
+Authorities continue to move and expand their search perimeter — now a vast area filled with forests and thick brush — while residents remain on edge.

+Ryan Drummond, 42, had a harrowing encounter with the man believed to be the escapee when his home in Pocopson was broken into late Friday.

+After awaking to a noise in the kitchen at about 11:40 p.m., he checked on his young kids, grabbed a framed picture of his family as armor, then flickered the hall lights from upstairs several times — and had fear pulse through him when the intruder flicked them back.

-He had been captured in Virginia after her killing and authorities believe he was trying to return to Brazil.
+He had been captured in Virginia after the ex-girlfriend’s murder, and authorities believe he was trying to return to Brazil.

 One suburban Philadelphia school district which had shuttered this week said it planned to open five schools Thursday that are located outside the search perimeter.
 Another neighboring district said it reopened three schools late Wednesday and they would be open for classes on Thursday.